purrleterian/Image-to-ASCII-art-converter/README.md

 python main.py --file <PATH TO THE IMAGE> --scale <SCALE TO WHICH RESIZE THE IMAGE BY> --output <NAME/PATH TO THE OUTPUT FILE>

 ```

+- --file = The path to the desired image

+- --scale = the scale to which divide the width and the height for when resizing

+- --output = Name and path to the text file containing the output of the program

+- --print (true / false) = Optional parameter to decide wether to print the output to the console or not

 ---